emqx/cloud-docs/en_US/README.md

 ### Device Access

-Supports massive device connections to the cloud, providing stable and reliable bi-directional communication capabilities between devices and devices, and between devices and applications.
+Supports massive device connections to the cloud, providing stable and reliable two-way communication capabilities between devices and devices, and between devices and applications.

 - Support standard MQTT protocol (including MQTT over WebSocket), using the standard MQTT client library to connect to the cloud
 - Support CoAP, MQTT-SN, LwM2M protocol, and private TCP protocol access to meet the needs of various systems access to the cloud